Welcome to UK-IOC

 The Intergovernmental Oceanographic Commission of UNESCO (IOC), established in 1960, is one of the principal international organisations concerned with marine scientific research and the only United Nations body specialising in ocean science.

-The IOC is a community of 150 Member States that work together to share in the common and critical goal to observe, understand and manage the shared marine environment that unites us all.
+• A community of 150 Member States that work together to share in the common and critical goal to observe, understand and manage the shared marine environment that unites us all.

 How the UK works with the IOC